 Congratulations to Mexico’s Earth Ocean Farms for becoming the world’s first Best Aquaculture Practices (BAP)-certified processing plant to process totoaba (Totoaba macdonaldi), a large member of the drum family that is endemic to the Gulf of California.

-Located in La Paz, Mexico, the processing plant also handles Pacific red snapper.
+Located in La Paz, Mexico, the processing plant also handles Pacific red snapper (Lutjanus peru).
 The totoaba and red snapper are farmed in submersible sea pens off the coast of Baja Sur.

 “We were really excited to work with the entire team at Earth Ocean Farms to get them into the BAP program, but that was just the starting point.
-Now we look forward to continuing to work with them to promote the company’s commitment to responsible aquaculture to buyers and consumers in Mexico and North America,” said Bill Hoenig, BAP market development manager for Latin America.
+Now we look forward to continuing to work with them to promote the company’s commitment to responsible aquaculture to buyers and consumers,” said Bill Hoenig, BAP market development manager for Latin America.

 “This achievement provides an important step forward for all of our team,” said Pablo Konietzko, director general of Earth Ocean Farms.
 “It is also an important signal for our many customers that we take seriously our responsibility to provide the freshest, highest quality fish backed by this quality assurance standard.